Typographic Poster Series

 Method

 Technology is programmed through code, linear systems, and rules.
-This is conveyed in both series by utilizing rule-based play, binary code, and a grid system.
+I conveyed this in two poster series, utilizing rule-based play, binary code, and a grid system.
+This is communicated through Inversion and Repetition.

 Series 1